kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 	<figcaption>A person on the trail.</figcaption>
 </figure>

 *"Hello?
-What's up"?* The woman looks at me. *"Uh... snake.
+What's up?"* The woman looks at me. *"Uh... snake.
 A snake up there"*, she says, gesturing up the trail. *"Let me go take a look"*, I say, and move forward.

 I scan the endless grass and leaf litter along the trail, but see nothing.
 Then, as I approach, the reptile glides down from the embankment above us onto the path, as if it wants to join our walk.
 As I close the distance, the snake angles across the ridgeline and disappears downhill. *"Clear!"*, I announce.

 *"Would you like us to walk in front of you, just in case"*, I ask. *"Yeah, sure"*.
 We restart the march and I present myself and my wife. *"I'm Fey"*.
 My wife lags behind with her while I lead the group.

 Over the next hour, a cultural exchange flows non-stop.
 We learn she's a Chinese kindergarden teacher on vacation, skipping the Chinese hiking trails this time to walk the Japanese ones.
-Yesterday, she walked up until late at night. *"It's common in China for people to hike in the middle of the night"*, she says. *"Aren't you scared of the dark or animals"*?, we ask. *"Yes, but we do it anyway.
+Yesterday, she walked up until late at night. *"It's common in China for people to hike in the middle of the night"*, she says. *"Aren't you scared of the dark or animals?"*, we ask. *"Yes, but we do it anyway.
 I use my cellphone lights"*.

 Brave woman.